jon-stevens/slack-daily-rota/README.md

 ## Is it just for standup meetings?
 That was the original idea, but there's no reason it can't be adapted for other activities like:
 * Support/on-call rotas
-* Cleaning schedule
+* Boring task schedules
-* Who's turn is it to make the teas
+* "Who's turn is it to make the teas?"
 * "Your mama" jokes
-* You get the idea...
+* And so on ...

 ## Features
-* Sends a message to Slack (via hooks) following the order of team members specified
+* Sends a message to Slack (via incoming webhooks) following the order of team members specified
 * @ mentions the user so they are notified
 * Configurable random message combinations
 * Ability to exclude certain days (Weekends or public holidays)